reallistic/BitcasaFileLister/README.md

 python BitcasaFileFetcher testauth -h
 ```

-Launch the FileLister for bitcasa oauth and base64 paths
+Launch the FileLister for bitcasa oauth and base64 paths which will open your browser to the necessary Bitcasa Login screen and, upon succesful log in, store your token to the bitcasa.ini file for you.

 ```
 python BitcasaFileLister
 ```

-If you plan to upload to Google Drive you need to oauth manually using the following command
+If you plan to upload to Google Drive you need to oauth manually using the following command which will open your browser to the necessary Google Login screen and, upon succesful log in, present a token that must be copied and entered in the console.

 ```
 python BitcasaFileFetcher oauth --provider gdrive